Last Updated on 02/06/21 by quiltripping

 The hot springs here have very high concentrations of dissolved limestone.
 As the hot water trickles over the surface, it continuously deposits calcium carbonate which forms the many travertine terraces.

 After a good lunch at the Terrace Grill at the Mammoth Hot Springs Resort, I continued east to Lamar Valley.
 The Lamar valley is one of the park’s best regions to see wildlife.
-This is a good place to look for bison, bear, elk, mule deer, pronghorn and potentially even wolves.
+This is a good place to be on the lookout for bison, bear, elk, mule deer, pronghorn and potentially even wolves.
 If there is a car jam blocking the road, you can bet there is an animal sighting nearby.

 Be sure to follow the park guideline for viewing wildlife.
 Stay at least 100 yards away from bears and wolves and 25 yards from all other animals.
 This is where telephoto lenses are definitely necessary.

-One of the best ways to see wildlife is to pull over in one of the parking areas or pull offs and just sit and wait and keep an eye out for the animals.
+One of the best ways to see wildlife is to pull over in one of the parking areas or pull offs (near an open field if possible) and just sit and wait and keep an eye out for the animals.
 A good pair of binoculars will also be very useful.

-Even without any wildlife, the scenery here is magnificent, especially towar the end of September when the fall colors erupt.
+Even without any wildlife, the scenery here is magnificent, especially toward the end of September when the fall colors erupt.

 I exited the park at Cooke city and continued on route 212 toward Red Lodge.
 This stretch of the road is called the Beartooth Highway, and is designated a National Scenic Byway “All American Road” which means that it is really, really scenic.
 The road climbed 5000 feet along easy to drive switchbacks and passed glacial carved valleys and sparkling mountain lakes.